 “Earth to Riley?”

-Dr. Bennet chuckled and pushed a few papers towards me.
+Dr. Bennett chuckled and pushed a few papers towards me.
 “Read it carefully.
 You don’t want to sign something you’re not ready for.”

 I laughed.
 Was that supposed to be a joke?

-Paul checked his silver Rolex, tapping a fountain pen on the glass table between us.
+Paul checked his silver Rolex, tapping a fountain pen on the mahogany desk between us.
 “I should warn you.
-Jackson is nothing like the other patients around here who may be mentally ill but are still easy to handle so I’m suggesting you to think wisely before signing anything concerning him.”
+Jackson is nothing like the other patients around here who may be mentally ill but are still easy to handle.
+I’m suggesting you think wisely before signing anything concerning him.”

 “Weren’t you going to help me with the fast introductions?”

-He hung up the phone.
-“I’m sorry, Riley.
-I guess introductions with the psychopath would have to wait.
+He hung up the call, and turned to me, “I’m sorry, Riley.
+I guess introductions with the patient would have to wait.
 They need me in the E.R department since they are running short on staff.”
 He reached for his desk and retrieved a pair of keys.
 “Tell you what.
 It’s not exactly safe to be going to his room alone so either you wait a few hours until I’m free or we can do this tomorrow.”

 “Yes, actually.
-My hair it’s a dark lavender but when I come for work I just have to tie it up in a bun so it’s hardly noticeable.”
-I was even surprised he’d noticed.
+Dark lavender highlights but when I come for work I just have to tie it up in a bun so it’s hardly noticeable.”
+I was even surprised he’d noticed my hair color, not most people look that closely.

-“It’s a nice color.
-Almost like purple cotton candy that I used to have at the a fair when I was little.”
+“It’s a nice color, suits you.
+Almost like purple cotton candy that I used to have at the fair when I was little.”
 He said, smiling at the distant memory.

 “Cotton candy is a good comparison.
 Someone compared me to prune the other day.”